Infinity Institute: Awards, recognition and rankings

 Prior to 2018, Infinity Institute was ranked 46th within New Jersey according to US News, with a College Readiness score of 35.5/100.0.
 The AP® participation rate at Infinity Institute is 68 percent, and the total minority enrollment was 80 percent.

 In 2018, Infinity Institute was ranked #1595 in the National Rankings and earned a silver medal.
 In Niche, Infinity was ranked #90 in the Niche Standout High Schools in America and #2 in the Niche Standout High Schools in New Jersey and Hudson County, along with an overall grade of an A minus.
 About 96% of the students are proficient in reading, and 82% are proficient in mathematics.
 SchoolDigger ranks Infinity Institute 9th of 712 New Jersey public middle schools, and 17th of 712 New Jersey public high schools.

 The school was honored by the National Blue Ribbon Schools Program in 2019, one of nine schools in the state recognized as Exemplary High Performing Schools.

 In 2021, according to U.S. News & World Report, Infinity Institute is ranked as #11 in New Jersey and #182 nationally.

+As of the 2025-2026 school year, U.S. News & World Report ranked Infinity Institute as the #1 middle school in New Jersey amongst public, charter, and private schools in the state.